- Home /

-Since 1877, the Dahlsen family has been dedicated to providing quality building materials to builders.
+Since 1877, the Dahlsen family has been dedicated to providing quality building materials to Australian builders.

-More than 140 years of experience as a family owned and operated independent supplier of building materials, and a 100 per cent trade focus, means Dahlsens understands what it takes for builders to get the job done.
+More than 140 years of experience as an independent supplier of building materials, and a 100 per cent trade focus, means Dahlsens understands what it takes for builders to get the job done.

 We keep our builders up-to-date with the latest in building news, product innovation, design trends and service offers.
-Today, we are among Australia’s leading trade suppliers, known for supplying reliable foundation, frame and truss, lock up, fix, fit out, hardware and tools, and trade services for builders.
+Today, we are among Australia’s leading trade suppliers, known for offering reliable foundation to fit out hardware and tools, and trade services for builders.

 1863John Christian Dahlsen, founder, arrived in Australia.
 He landed somewhere close to Sale and then headed for North Gippsland in search of gold.
 The precious metal drove J C Dahlsen all his life.
 For over forty years, J C Dahlsen stayed involved in the gold mining industry of Gippsland.

 1877It is said that a lucky gold find in that year led to the beginnings of the hardware business.
 J C Dahlsen took delivery of a large consignment of timber in early September 1877 and at the same time advertised his intention of commencing a timber yard business.

 1880sAs a storekeeper in the late 1870s, J C Dahlsen foresaw the advantages of shipping as a means of transport, especially between Bairnsdale and fast growing town of Lakes Entrance.
 The flagship of the Dahlsen fleet was the JCD, named after its owner John Christian Dahlsen.
 Another member of the fleet was the SS Gippsland.